SAVED—FROM HELL TO HEAVEN OR FROM DEATH TO LIFE?

 Then Peter said to them, “Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit.
 (Acts 2:38)

 Whoever will turn from his sins (repent) and be baptized in water for the forgiveness of his sins will receive the gift of the Holy Spirit.

 “Repent therefore and be converted, that your sins may be blotted out, so that times [opportunities] of refreshing [reviving] may come from the presence of the Lord, (Acts 3:19)

 Be converted from your sinful behavior so your sins may be blotted out.

-Unto you first God, having raised up his Son Jesus, sent him to bless you, in turning away every one of you from his iniquities.
+“To you first, God, having raised up His Servant Jesus, sent Him to bless you, in turning away every one of you from your iniquities.”
 (Acts 3:26)

 The Gospel is not merely fire insurance but an exhortation to turn away from sin.

-Being grieved that they taught the people, and preached through Jesus the resurrection from the dead.
+being greatly disturbed that they taught the people and preached in Jesus the resurrection from the dead.
 (Acts 4:2)

 The doctrine of the resurrection was a very important aspect of apostolic preaching and teaching.
 The doctrine of the resurrection has been obscured today by the unscriptural emphasis on the “rapture” of the believers into Heaven.